 Colusa is a somewhat small city located in the state of California.
 With a population of 5,935 people and two constituent neighborhoods, Colusa is the 485th largest community in California.

 Because occupations involving physical labor dominate the local economy, Colusa is generally considered to be a blue-collar town.
-39.87% of the Colusa workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Colusa is a city of sales and office workers, service providers, and farmers, fishers, or foresters.
-There are especially a lot of people living in Colusa who work in farm management occupations (15.39%), office and administrative support (11.43%), and management occupations (9.39%).
+39.25% of the Colusa workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Colusa is a city of service providers, sales and office workers, and farmers, fishers, or foresters.
+There are especially a lot of people living in Colusa who work in farm management occupations (14.42%), office and administrative support (10.21%), and management occupations (7.86%).

-Colusa is a very ethnically-diverse city.
+Colusa is an extremely ethnically-diverse city.
 The people who call Colusa home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Colusa, accounting for 56.37% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Colusa residents report their race to be White, followed by Asian.
-Colusa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 59.41% of the city’s residents.
-Important ancestries of people in Colusa include English, Irish, Italian, and Dutch.
+Important ancestries of people in Colusa include Irish, English, Dutch, and Italian.

 The most common language spoken in Colusa is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Japanese.